 The map below is interactive and can be used to navigate to a number of important landmarks around the city, as well as mining sites and outcrops of the underlying geology.
 All layers, including: geology, anticlines, faults, shafts and mines, can be selected or deselected and queried.

-The first thing to note in the map is that the only rock type in Bendigo are sandstones and shales – Ordovician turbidite sequences.
-The second thing to note is that the sandstones and shales are all tightly folded into anticlines and synclines and, faulted on the eastern limbs (folds, like waves in a carpet).
-The third thing to note is the predominance of shafts and mines – and therefore lines of reef – over or just east of the anticlines.
+What you will notice above is that the sandstones and shales are all tightly folded into folds called anticlines and synclines and (folds, like waves in a carpet).
+The other important thing to notice thing to note is the predominance of shafts and mines – and therefore lines of reef – over or just east of the anticlines.
 This is Bendigo geology in a nutshell.

 How did the gold get there?

 The Himalayas, for instance, have grown to their enormous size because of shortening.
 Two continents have collided together, resulting in a collisional orogeny and mountain building.
 There are also accretionary orogens, where a rigid continent and oceanic crust have collided, such as what is occurring off the coast of Japan (imagine pushing the carpet against a wall, it crumples).